 Economics And Main Goals

-The reason for that is economics – carbon capture is still a very expensive technology and utilizing it to boost oil production generates a revenue stream that provides a rationale for the investment.
+The reason for using carbon capture for EOR is economics – it is still a very expensive technology and utilizing it to boost oil production generates a revenue stream that provides a rationale for the investment.
 As Equinor recently announced, the waves are turning.
-The oil and gas major predicted that the carbon capture technology would break even in the next 10 years.
+The oil and gas major predicted that the carbon capture technology would break even by 2031.

 Furthermore, as it is improving and scaling up, in 2021 the total capacity of the CCS project pipeline increased for the fourth year in a row, by almost one-third over 2021 alone.
-According to the Global CCS Institute, there are now 135 commercial CCS facilities in the project pipeline (27 of them fully operational) from a diverse range of sectors including cement, steel, hydrogen, power generation and direct air capture. Тhe main goal of these projects remains reducing emissions released during operation of the facility and tackling historically built emissions.
+According to the latest statistics from the Global CCS Institute, there are 194 commercial CCS facilities in the project pipeline (30 of them fully operational) as of Sept 2022, from a diverse range of sectors including cement, steel, hydrogen, power generation, and direct air capture. Тhe main goal of these projects remains reducing emissions released during the operation of the facility and tackling historically built emissions.

 Some of the largest most popular carbon capture companies driving the large-scale adoption of the technology are mentioned below.
-These carbon capture companies also own the best technology out there used to reduce carbon emissions from sources of emissions, or tackle the problem of historical carbon emissions that are already in our atmosphere.
-Some of them are pioneers in the carbon capture space, others are innovating technologies that are expected to accelerate its large-scale adoption.
+These point-source carbon capture companies also own the best technology out there used to reduce emissions from the source.
+Some of them are pioneers in the carbon capture space, others are innovating technologies that are expected to accelerate their large-scale adoption.

 Aker Carbon Capture

-It has a long list of contracts including the carbon capture facility at Norcem’s cement plant in Brevik, Norway and the flagship Northern Lights carbon capture and storage initiative.
+It has a long list of contracts including the carbon capture facility at Norcem’s cement plant in Brevik, Norway, the installation of the Just Catch™ modular carbon capture plant at Twence’s waste-to-energy plant in the Netherlands, and the flagship Northern Lights carbon capture and storage initiative.
 Apart from providing carbon capture installations for small and large facilities (for up to 400,000 tons per year of CO2 emissions capacity and above), the company also offers Carbon Capture as a Service.

 That involves the customer paying per ton of CO2 captured and the installation is financed by project finance investors, including Aker Horizons.
 The business offers a high value to customers.
 The Aker carbon capture stock is also considered a pure-play one-way bet on the carbon capture industry’s growth.

 Carbon Clean is a London-based company, founded in 2009 with offices in India, Spain, and the US.
-The company is offering carbon capture installations for industrial emitters that aim to serve both large and small facilities.
-In 2021, the company launched CycloneCC – a breakthrough combination of two proven technologies – Carbon Clean’s advanced, amine-promoted buffer salt solvent (APBS-CDRMax®) and a process technology.
+The company is offering carbon capture installations for industrial emitters that aim to serve facilities of varying sizes.
+In 2021, the company launched CycloneCC – a breakthrough combination of two proven technologies – Carbon Clean’s advanced, amine-promoted buffer salt solvent (APBS-CDRMax®) and rotating packed beds (RPBs).

 CarbonFree is one of the carbon capture companies with an ambitious mission, to capture 10% of industrial CO2, currently standing at 800 million tons per year.
 The company’s offering is called SkyCycle and provides a complete carbon capture utilization and storage solution.
 The technology captures the CO2 emitted by industrial plants and mineralizes it to create valuable low-carbon materials.